-Social finance is an approach in managing money that gives both a social dividend and economic returns.
-It is defined by investing in socially responsible and sustainable businesses.
+Social finance is an approach to managing money that gives both a social dividend and economic returns.
+It is defined as investing in socially responsible and sustainable businesses.

-Social finance dispels the idea that social progress and capitalist are incompatible.
+Social finance dispels the idea that social progress and capitalism are incompatible.

 Governments have historically held the role of solving social problems, however, the amount of capital needed exceeds the government spending abilities, which has been compounded by the huge growth rate in the world and a global recession.
 The gap to solve social problems can no longer be left to philanthropy alone.

 It is a constant argument in the industry today that social finance can fill the gap of social and environmental protection, with one approach being the social impact bond,- which is gaining attention in the mainstream media.

 A social impact bond is similar to a regular bond, however, the payments are based on hitting a social goal, like education for girls/boys, or access to clean water for the masses.